The Life of Juanita Castro

-The Life of Juanita Castro is a 1965 American underground film directed by Andy Warhol, filmed in March 1965.
+The Life of Juanita Castro is a 1965 American underground film directed by Andy Warhol, filmed in March 1965 based on the absurdist theater play by Ronald Tavel by the same name.

 Plot

 A playwright (Ronald Tavel) taunts a number of actresses into improvising a play on Fidel Castro and his family, at a time when the revolution was bringing back disquieting stories of executions and imprisonments and, particularly, virulent hatred and torture of homosexuals in Cuba.

-Several of the play's male characters (Fidel Castro, Raul Castro, and Che Guevara) are played by women.
+Several of the play's male characters (Fidel Castro, Raúl Castro, and Che Guevara) are played by women.
 The actresses face a camera they believe is filming them, while in fact they are being filmed by another camera placed off to one side.
 At times they are directed by Tavel to perform pointless acts in unison.

+Reception

-According to reviewer Tom Vick, the film "rewrites history as a high-camp farce," poking fun at machismo and totalitarianism.
+According to The New York Times drama reviewer Tom Vick, the film "rewrites history as a high-camp farce," poking fun at machismo and totalitarianism.